-The specification is available at:
+The specifications are available at:

-An HTML-formatted version is also available at:
+HTML-formatted versions are also available at:

 Posted under Claims & JSON & OAuth & Specifications